-At first glance, Red Hat Exchange looks like it could be a threat to systems integrators (SIs) and resellers who currently work with any of the 14 open source software (OSS) vendors currently
+At first glance, Red Hat Exchange looks like it could be a threat to systems integrators (SIs) and resellers who currently work with any of the 14 open source software (OSS) vendors currently included in it.

 RHX is a Web portal that officially opened last week to let users browse a variety of business applications from independent software vendors, see otheras' comments about the applications, download them for free trials and purchase them.

 Each purchase comes with a standardized contract for Red Hat Enterprise Linux (RHEL) 5 subscription, and Red Hat support for both RHEL and the third-party application.

 The obvious implication is that customers who buy directly through RHX would be spending money that might otherwise go to the value-added resellers (VARs) with which they usually work.